 - IFRS 16: Leases.
-See note 18.
-This has been adopted using the modified retrospective method and as a result the comparatives have not been restated and are reported under IAS 17. - IFRIC 23: Uncertainty over Income Tax Treatments This has not had a significant impact on the financial statements. - Amendments to IFRS 9: Prepayments Features with Negative Compensation This has not had a significant impact on the financial statements. - Annual Improvements to IFRS Standards 2015-2017 Cycle This has not had a significant impact on the financial statements.
+[See note 18.]
+This has been adopted using the modified retrospective method and as a result the comparatives have not been restated and are reported under IAS 17. - IFRIC 23: Uncertainty over Income Tax Treatments This has not had a significant impact on the financial statements. - Amendments to IAS 9: Plan Amendment, Curtailment or Settlement This has not had a significant impact on the financial statements. - Amendments to IAS 28: Long-term Interests in Associates and Joint Ventures This has not had a significant impact on the financial statements. - Amendments to IFRS 9: Prepayments Features with Negative Compensation This has not had a significant impact on the financial statements. - Annual Improvements to IFRS Standards 2015-2017 Cycle This has not had a significant impact on the financial statements.